 This output will also provide you with the correct syntax in case you want to make changes.

-Once you have started Routinator with
+Once you have started Routinator as a system service you

 should not invoke interactive validation

 runs from the command line using

 routinator vrps.
 If there

 is specific information you would like to have from

 user interface or one of the

-Routinator Built with Cargo¶
+Setup When Built with Cargo¶